 While it is currently unclear if the "gift cards for reviews" model is erroding consumer trust of these new software review sites, history shows that the larger a review site or industry gets, the more scrutiny their reviews and practices will receive.

-When it comes down to it, there are 4 positions that we must consider when questioning if the practice of exchanging reviews for gift cards is right or not: the review site, the reviewer, the software company and the review reader (end user).
+When it comes down to it, there are four positions we must consider when questioning if the digital marketing practice of exchanging reviews for gift cards is right or not: the review site, the reviewer, the software company and the review reader (end user).

 The Review Site